timholds/Manim-Post-Training-Dataset-V2/extractors/sources/DATASETS.md

 **Special Processing:** None required - code is stored as plain text

 ### Ideosyncrasies
+- Many of these examples come from the Manim Community Docs!
--Much of the code is actually for creating images, not videos.
+- Much of the code (220/407samples) is actually for creating images, not videos.
 While this behavior can be overwritten with cli flags like -s or `--format=png`, the general rule of thumb is that if the scene is missing `self.wait()` or `self.play()` calls, it is likely an image scene.
 - There's a sparesely populated generated description and full reviewed description.
 We use the latter
 - There's three cases where the descriptions are identical but the code is different.
 We kept the ones with the simpler code and remove the other.
+- There's a few scenes that have incorrect code and don't render.
+I took these out as well.